Securing adequate laws for the care and protection of children and youth is one of the purposes of California State PTA.

 PTA never comments on, endorses or supports individual candidates for office.
 PTA is a non-partisan association with a long track record of speaking up for all children and connecting families, schools and communities.

 However, while PTA does not endorse individuals, the association does consider and take positions on statewide initiatives that impact the education, health and well-being of California’s children and families.
-Listed below are the propositions the California State PTA has taken a “support” position on for the November election:

 - PROPOSITION 51 — SUPPORT School Bonds.
 Funding for K-12 School and Community College Facilities.
 Initiative Statutory Amendment.
 PTA supports safe and up to-date schools.
 The $9 billion in bond money will go for new construction and modernization of K-12 public schools, charter schools, vocational-education facilities and California community colleges.
 More information.